-Whether online or in print, we are committed to celebrating the margins and growing edges of community and consciousness through a diverse range of interdisciplinary, multimedia, and experimental works and projects.
+Both online and in print, we seek to celebrate artists and thinkers at the margins and explore the growing edges of collective consciousness through a diverse range of interdisciplinary, multimedia, and experimental works and projects.

-This includes—but is not limited to—poetry, essays, fiction, theory, artbooks, anthologies, archives, interviews, translations, multimedia works, conceptual projects, immersive events and online programming.
+This includes – but is not limited to – poetry, essays, fiction, theory, artbooks, anthologies, archives, interviews, translations, multimedia, conceptual projects, digital works, immersive events, and online programming.

-Ayin was founded on a deep belief in the power of culture and creativity to heal, transform, and uplift the world we all share and build together.
-We are open to all authors, artists and audiences, regardless of background or identification.
-We welcome and will strive to offer and amplify a diverse range of voices and visions from within the Jewish community, as well as from outside its normative boundaries.
+Ayin was founded on a deep belief in the power of culture and creativity to heal, transform, and uplift the world we share and build together.
+We are committed to amplifying a polyphony of voices within, between, and beyond the Jewish world.

 Tom Haviv, Publisher, Creative Director